eddyluursema/modeltrain/DR4018/Preset7/README.md

 * Give the DR4018 an adress e.g. 501 and preset 7 (in CV 47)
 * Check the functionality with the switch interface of the DR5000 to set adresses 501 and 502 in turn or simultanious GREEN OR RED.
 Check if this is according the DR4018 manual for a Dutch signal.
-* :warning:**Set output behind adress 503 to RED; RocRail wil not control this third adress.
+* ⚠️**Set output behind adress 503 to RED; RocRail wil not control this third adress.
 Not setting this to RED will lead to the wrong signal aspects.
 You will get signal aspects like YELLOW FLASH.**
 * Go to RocRail
 * Make (if neccessary) a test signal
 * In the tab General fill the name e.g. sg7